Skip to content

 Getting Started with Substation

 Welcome to Substation!
-This guide will help you understand the concepts and get started with the OpenStack Terminal UI.
+This guide will help you understand the concepts and get started with the OpenStack TUI (Terminal User Interface).

 Overview